polysquirrel/BFace/main/src/readme.txt

 The 'role' level can contain the following directories (any others will be ignored):

  - canonnpcs:	companions from unmodified games (including expansions, enhanced editions, etc.).

  - modnpcs:	companions from fan modules.

  - plotnpcs:	NPCs who are crucial to the plot and already have portraits in the games.
 Although the latter is not strictly required, it provides a logical choice of installation option.

+ - bonusnpcs:	a catch-all group of portraits from the main artist who are neither companions nor plot NPCs, but should be offered during installation with higher priority than support npcs as they offer the highest style consistency.

-  - supportnpcs:some of the most prominent non-controllable characters in the games, such as bosses or recurring allies.
+ - supportnpcs:	some of the most prominent non-controllable characters in the games, such as bosses or recurring allies.

  - minornpcs:	quest givers and other characters from side-quests, usually appearing only once.

  - extranpcs:	cast 'extras' who might have only a single line of dialogue.

-  - unifiednpcs:a special directory with portraits patching returning npcs to use the portrait files from the first game.
+ - unifiednpcs: a special directory with portraits patching returning npcs to use the portrait files from the first game.